Tony P. Hall

 Tony Patrick Hall (born January 16, 1942) is an American politician, businessman, and diplomat who served as a member of the U.S. House of Representatives, representing Ohio's 3rd congressional district from 1979 to 2002.
-Hall had previously served in both chambers of the Ohio General Assembly.
+Hall had previously served in both chambers of the Ohio General Assembly during the years 1969 to 1979.

 From 2002 to 2006, Hall served as United States Ambassador to the United Nations Agencies for Food and Agriculture, and as chief of the United States Mission to the UN Agencies in Rome, which includes the Food and Agriculture Organization of the United Nations (FAO), the World Food Programme, and the International Fund for Agricultural Development.
 Subsequently, Hall worked on a Middle East peace initiative in collaboration with the Center for the Study of the Presidency.

 Early life and education

 Hall was born in Dayton, Ohio.
 His father, Dave Hall, served as a Republican mayor of Dayton.

 Hall graduated from Fairmont High School in Kettering, Ohio, in 1960.
 He received a bachelor's degree from Denison University in 1964.
 While in college, Hall was named Little All-American football tailback and the Ohio Conference's Most Valuable Player (1963).